-However, where pitmasters adore wrapping meat, weekend smokers like you are still confused about whether you should do this or not?
+Where pitmasters adore wrapping meat, weekend smokers are still confused about whether they should do this or not.
 And if yes, what are the benefits?

 You certainly can and should wrap the meat if you want it to retain its juiciness and flavor throughout the smoking process.
-However, keep in mind that wrapping meat also means less bark.
-So if you want juiciness without compromising on bark, perhaps you would like to use a butcher paper.
+But wrapping meat also means less bark.
+So if you want juiciness without compromising on bark, you can use butcher paper.

 Want to know more?
-Let’s dive a bit deeper!
+Let’s dive a bit deeper in these differences.

 In this post we'll cover: